-2.6.2 Blocks
+2.5.2 Changing the World

 The state of blocks in the world can be queried and changed by reading and writing to the blocks attribute.
 This is indexed with a Vector (or slice of vectors) and returns or accepts a Block instance.
 For example, on the command line we can find out the type of block we're standing on like so: